 Program Overview - The Masters of Arts in Education with emphasis in Educational Technology prepares professional decision makers, reflective practitioners, and adaptive experts.
 The building of knowledge and development of skills related to educational technology will address the positive and negative implications and effects of technology in the teaching and learning process.
 Throughout the program - knowledge, skills, application, leadership, capacity and planning will be emphasized.
 A technology certificate will be awarded at the completion of the program.
-The coursework is designed to be sequential and is offered face-to-face and online
+The coursework is designed to be sequential and is offered face-to-face and online.

-ET 500 Foundations and Trends in Education Technology 3 ET 505 Exploring Classroom Technology Tools 3 ET 510 Virtual Classrooms and Social Media within the Classroom m3 ET 515 Professional Development and Leadership in Educational Technology 3 ET 520 Field Experience: Course Development 3 ED 521 Educational Research and Applications 3 ED 512 Ethical Issues for Professional Educators 3 ED 507 Diversity in Education 3 ED 554 Curriculum and Instruction 3 ED 590 Conducting Research and Completing the Capstone 3
+ET 500 Foundations and Trends in Education Technology 3 ET 505 Exploring Classroom Technology Tools 3 ET 510 Virtual Classrooms and Social Media within the Classroo m3 ET 515 Professional Development and Leadership in Educational Technology 3 ET 520 Field Experience: Course Development 3 ED 521 Educational Research and Applications 3 ED 512 Ethical Issues for Professional Educators 3 ED 507 Diversity in Education 3 ED 554 Curriculum and Instruction 3 ED 590 Conducting Research and Completing the Capstone 3

-MA IN EDUCATION - EMOTIONAL BEHAVIORAL DISORDER EMPHASIS: 39 CREDITS
+MA IN SPECIAL EDUCATION - EMOTIONAL BEHAVIORAL DISORDER EMPHASIS: 42 CREDITS

-Ethical Issues for Professional Educators of Exceptional Learners 3 Instructional Strategies: Mild/Moderate Disabilities 3 Collaborative Teaching in Inclusive Settings 3 Educational Research and Analysis 3 Interventions for Students with Emotional and Behavioral Disorders 3 Learners with Disabilities: Educational Assessment 3 Behavior Management 3 Fundamentals: Emotional and Behavioral Disorders 3 Adolescents with Emotional Behavioral Disorders 3 Applied Experience in Emotional and Behavioral Disorders 3 Conducting Research and Completing the Capstone 3 Curriculum and Instruction in Literacy 3 Assessment, Evaluation, and Supervision in Literacy Programs K-12 3 Learners Instructional Strategies: Mild/Moderate Disabilities Collaborative Teaching in Inclusive Settings Educational Research and Analysis Interventions for Students with Emotional and Behavioral Disorders Learners with Disabilities: Educational Assessment Behavior Management Fundamentals: Emotional and Behavioral Disorders Adolescents with Emotional Behavioral Disorders Applied Experience in Emotional and Behavioral Disorders Conducting Research and Completing the Capstone Curriculum and Instruction in Literacy Assessment, Evaluation, and Supervision in Literacy
+SPED 580 Ethical Issues for Professional Educators of Exceptional Learners 3 SPED 581 Instructional Strategies: Mild/Moderate Disabilities 3 SPED 583 Collaborative Teaching in Inclusive Settings 3 ED 521 Educational Research and Analysis 3 SPED 584 Interventions for Students with Emotional and Behavioral Disorders 3 SPED 586 Learners with Disabilities: Educational Assessment 3 SPED 596 Behavior Management 3 SPED 598 Fundamentals: Emotional and Behavioral Disorders 3 SPED 599 Adolescents with Emotional Behavioral Disorders 3 SPED 595 Applied Experience in Emotional and Behavioral Disorders 6 ED 590 Conducting Research and Completing the Capstone 3 SPED 562 Literacy Strategies for Grades K-6: SPED 6

-MA IN EDUCATION - SPECIFIC LEARNING DISABILITIES EMPHASIS: 30 CREDITS
+MA IN SPECIAL EDUCATION - SPECIFIC LEARNING DISABILITIES EMPHASIS: 39 CREDITS

-SPED 580 Ethical Issues for Professional Educators of Exceptional Learners 3 SPED 582 Teaching Students with Linguistic Differences or Difficulties 3 SPED 583 Collaborative Teaching in Inclusive Settings 3 ED 521 Educational Research and Analysis 3 SPED 581 Instructional Strategies: Mild/Moderate Disabilities 3 SPED 590 Teaching students with Math or Language Difficulties 3 SPED 589 Collaborative Consultation in Special Education 3 SPED 586 Learners with Disabilities: Educational Assessment 3 SPED 591 Applied Experience in Learning Disabilities 3 ED 590 Conducting Research and Completing the Capstone 3
+SPED 580 Ethical Issues for Professional Educators of Exceptional Learners 3 SPED 582 Teaching Students with Linguistic Differences or Difficulties 3 SPED 583 Collaborative Teaching in Inclusive Settings 3 ED 521 Educational Research and Analysis 3 SPED 581 Instructional Strategies: Mild/Moderate Disabilities 3 SPED 590 Teaching students with Math or Language Difficulties 3 SPED 589 Collaborative Consultation in Special Education 3 SPED 586 Learners with Disabilities: Educational Assessment 3 SPED 591 Applied Experience in Learning Disabilities 6 ED 590 Conducting Research and Completing the Capstone 3 SPED 562 Literacy Strategies for Grades K-6: SPED 6